-- → Technicians installing, servicing, maintaining or decommissioning systems containing scheduled extinguishing agents must hold an Extinguishing Agent Handling Licence (EAHL). - → Technicians or companies who buy, store and/or sell scheduled extinguishing agents must hold an Extinguishing Agent Trading Authorisation (EATA). - → Foreign flagged vessels can acquire halon when they are in Australian waters and technicians servicing systems on foreign flagged vessels must hold an EAHL.
+- Vessel owners and operators do not need to be licensed but have obligations to prevent emissions of scheduled extinguishing agents. - Technicians installing, servicing, maintaining or decommissioning systems containing scheduled extinguishing agents must hold an Extinguishing Agent Handling Licence (EAHL). - Technicians or companies who buy, store and/or sell scheduled extinguishing agents must hold an EATA. - Foreign flagged vessels can acquire halon when they are in Australian waters and technicians servicing systems on foreign flagged vessels must hold an EAHL. - Companies/businesses who buy, store and/or sell Halon must hold an HSP.